Rararazzbian/RiivAI/README.md

 # SoserAI
 A Discord bot that uses OpenAI's GPT to generate responses and call external functions.

+# THIS AI IS UNFINISHED AND WILL NOT FUNCTION CORRECTLY, DO NOT TRY TO RUN THIS.

 The bot uses the following environment variables:

 - `OPENAI_API_KEY` for the OpenAI API key.